 Bonus Solution: Cleaning Automation

 Given the time and money-saving benefits that come through automating business tasks, it’s no wonder that some cleaning companies are looking to achieve the same with cleaning.
 Like the solutions noted above, autonomous carpet sweepers can generate data about the tasks performed to prove its efficiency.
 This doesn't have to be an enormous upfront investment.
-Whiz, the autonomous vacuum sweeper from Softbank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, are available with a subscription model.
+Whiz, the commercial robot vacuum from Softbank Robotics, developed in partnership with Brain OS and ICE Robotics, are available with a subscription model.
 This model allows you to cost-effectively pilot the solution in your facilities.
 By deploying automated vacuuming solutions, cleaning companies free employees to complete time-consuming and repetitive work at a faster rate so they can then tackle higher-value tasks.